neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 some standard practices on how to organize state management using redux.
 I think this is an important step to create a platform for further discussions.
 I found myself agreeing with most of the recommendations, but there are a few that I disagree with.
-I think the primary reason why I disagree with the official style-guide is because virtually every project I use is built with `redux-saga`.
-`redux-thunk` is rarely the right choice except for very small react applications.
+I think the primary reason why I disagree with the style-guide is because virtually every project I use is built with `redux-saga` and the `redux` maintainers overall do not consider `redux-saga` a good choice so make no recommendations for it.
+From my perspective, `redux-thunk` is rarely the right choice except for very small react applications which I think is where most of the divide is coming from.
+Neither thoughts about how to build a `redux` app are wrong, these are diverging opinions because of the different libraries we are using.

-As a software engineer that builds a lot of front-end apps with other engineers, it's vitally important that when we build an app we make it readable and maintainable.
+As a software engineer that builds a lot of front-end apps with other engineers, it's vitally important that _when_ we build an app, we make it readable and maintainable.
 Official recommendations are the north star for software engineers because it is the culmination of years of experience and it sets a baseline for how to build an app successfully.
 Any `strong recommendations` from the official